Legal Immigration Family Equity Act: Overlooking of unlawful presence if other conditions for obtaining a Green Card are met

 In order to apply under this provision of the LIFE Act, one must file Supplement A along with Form I-485 for Adjustment of Status.

-It is also important to note that the petition used for Adjustment of Status may be different from the original petition with a date prior to April 30, 2001 that is used as a basis for being eligible for the LIFE Act.
+It is also important to note that the petition used for Adjustment of Status may be different from the original petition with a date prior to April 30, 2001, that is used as a basis for being eligible for the LIFE Act.

 There is also a penalty fee for the convenience of being able to adjust status without having to physically leave the United States that must be included as part of the application.

 Relation with removal proceedings

-It is important to note that protection from removal proceedings (as well as from summary removal procedures such as reinstatement of removal) kicks in only after the Form I-485, along with Supplement A, has been properly filed and a visa number is available to the applicant.
+Protection from removal proceedings (as well as from summary removal procedures such as reinstatement of removal) kicks in only after the Form I-485, along with Supplement A, has been properly filed and a visa number is available to the applicant.

 Until then, removal proceedings may be initiated against the person for unauthorized entry or unlawful presence.
 If the person eligible under this provision of the LIFE Act departs the United States after accruing unlawful presence, the person may be subject to a 3-year or 10-year bar to re-entry (depending on the extent of unlawful presence) despite the fact that, had the person continued to stay in the United States, the person could have applied to adjust status.